icinganalysis/icinganalysis.github.io/content/conclusions_of_the_ice_shapes_thread.md

 ![LEWICE calculations for Figure 10 data](images/nasa-tm-83556/nasa_tm_83556_fig10_2_lewice.png)

-LEWICE 2D does not have a way to evaluate drag due to ice and it is challenging for any CFD method, particularly for glaze ice cases at higher angle of attack values.
+LEWICE 2D does not have a way to evaluate drag due to ice and the calculation of drag due to ice is challenging for any CFD method, particularly for glaze ice cases at higher angle of attack values and higher Reynolds number values, where modeling separated flow is an important factor (and I have seen far too many simulations stop well short of Cl_max).

 To crudely estimate the effects of the LEWICE ice shapes, we will try using NACA-TR-446 data.